 Price

-The Katabatic Gear Palisade 15 is the quilt that elite thru-hikers and ultralight obsessives reach for when warmth, weight, and draft-free performance are non-negotiable.
-At 24 ounces for a 15-degree quilt, it outperforms every other quilt in our test group on warmth-to-weight ratio.
-The 900-fill-power HyperDRY down is the highest grade available in production quilts, and you can feel the difference — the loft is visibly thicker and bouncier than 800FP or 850FP alternatives, which translates directly to more trapped air and more warmth per ounce.
+The Katabatic Gear Sawatch 15 is the quilt that elite thru-hikers and ultralight obsessives reach for when warmth, weight, and draft-free performance are non-negotiable.
+At 24.7 ounces for a 15-degree quilt (in the 900-fill regular configuration), it posts one of the best warmth-to-weight numbers of any quilt in this guide.
+Katabatic offers the fill as 850FP duck down or premium 900FP goose down, and the loft is visibly thick and bouncy, which translates directly to more trapped air and more warmth per ounce.
+An optional ExpeDRY water-resistant treatment is available for damp conditions.

 Pros

-• +Differential cut maintains full loft across body
+• +Differential cut maintains full loft across the body

-• +Draft collar with drawcord seals heat at the neck
+• +Down-filled collar seals heat at the neck

 Cons

-• Highest price in the group at $380
+• Highest price in the group, starting at $419

-• 10D shell fabric is fragile and snag-prone
+• .85 oz/yd shell fabric is delicate and snag-prone

 • Overkill for casual weekend backpackers

-Best for: Experienced ultralight hikers, thru-hikers, and cold sleepers who want the lightest, warmest quilt with zero-draft performance for three-season and shoulder-season camping.
+Best for: Experienced ultralight hikers, thru-hikers, and cold sleepers who want one of the lightest, warmest quilts with strong draft sealing for three-season and shoulder-season camping.

 Check Price